jlam55555/notes/History/notes.md

 - **Pequot War** was between the Europeans and the Pequots, annihilated the Pequots and created more unrest
 - "King Philip" was a Native American that created an alliance of tribes and began to attack settlements; he was defeated, but caused some damage to settlements in **King Philip's War**

+**Geography and the Environment** Although the European colonial powers liked to perceive themselves as invincible empires, they were still human beings and had to survive with basic needs and suffer from material enemies.
+Thus the Connecticut colonies of Hartford and New Haven were bound to the Connecticut River.
+On the other hand, Native Americans were also inhabiting the same land and hostilities were still high, so a few bitter battles were fought to take the land and to protect themselves from the Native Americans, who were already weakened by disease.
+However, with inferior technology, the Native Americans posed little threat to the imperialistic pilgrims.

+**Migration and Settlement** The creation of Connecticut and New Hampshire are other forms of settlement.
+They were created like any other colony, as people were attracted to the more hospitable living conditions of the Connecticut River.
+Their settlement affected the area permanently, also like other colonies, by virtually wiping out the Native Americans.
+These were some ordinary colonies, but they continued the devastating path of the English.

 #### Seeds of Colonial Unity
 - **New England Confederation** was when four colonies banded together for defense
     - Two Massachusetts colonies (Bay and Plymouth) and two Connecticut colonies (New Haven and Hartford)